grahampugh/ansible-mac-playbook/README.md

   * `local_installs.yaml` - installs modules from Galaxy or git, as specified in `requirements.yaml`.
   * `local.yaml` - complete setup for the local machine that is running Ansible.
+  * `local-work.yaml` - complete setup for the local machine that is running Ansible (no Munki config included).
   * `workstation.yaml` - complete setup for other machines.

 Usage